-CONTINUATION IN THE PROGRAM: To continue in the program, students must achieve a minimum course grade of "C" (80) in each EMS course.
-The grading scale is 80-86 "C", 87-93 "B", and 94-100 "A".
-Students MUST obtain or possess current EMT certification prior to semester two of the program.
-This is a minimum requirement for continuation in the Paramedic program.
-BIO 145 requires a minimum grade of "C" (70-79) under the Biology department's grading scale.
-Paramedic students must successfully complete BIO 145 to complete the Paramedic program.
+CONTINUATION IN THE PROGRAM: To continue in the program, students must achieve a minimum course grade of "B" (80) in each EMS course.
+Students MUST possess current EMT & CPR certification prior to entering the Paramedic program.
+EMT and CPR certification is a minimum requirement for continuation in the Paramedic program.
+Paramedic students must successfully complete BIO 145 or BIO 141 & BIO 142 to complete the Paramedic program.
+BIO 145 and/or BIO 141 & 142 require a minimum grade of "C" (70-79) under the Biology department's grading scale.